Monthly Archives: November 2010

 Feedbooks eBookstore Opens

-They’ve had one for French-language eBooks for a few weeks and today the English-language store opened.
-It’s early days, so there are many gaps (no Ken Bruen, not all of Christopher Fowler, as two examples), but the interface is fast … Continue reading
+It’s early days, so there are many gaps (no Ken Bruen, not all of Christopher Fowler, as two examples), but the interface is fast and clean with many sort options.

 2 Comments